 Summary

-Read the full fact sheet- Keep cool: use air conditioning or a fan, wear light and loose-fitting clothing, and keep skin wet, using a spray bottle or damp sponge and by taking cool showers.
+Read the full fact sheet- Stay cool: Use air conditioning and/or a fan.
+Wear light and loose-fitting clothing.
+Keep your skin wet, using a spray bottle or damp sponge.
+Take cool showers or foot baths.

-- Stay hydrated: during days of extreme heat, keep drinking water before you feel thirsty, especially if outdoors or performing physical activity.
+- Stay hydrated: During days of extreme heat, keep drinking water, even before you feel thirsty, especially if outdoors or performing physical activity.

-- Plan ahead: Cancel or reschedule activities for the coolest part of the day and avoid exercising and being outdoors in the heat.
+- Plan ahead: Stock up on essential food and medications before the heat arrives.
+Cancel or reschedule activities for the coolest part of the day.
+Avoid exercising and being outdoors in extreme heat.

-- Check in with others.
-Let family, friends and neighbours know you are OK or check in with those at increased risk or who may need your support during days of extreme heat.
+- Check in with family, friends and neighbours.
+Let them know you are OK or if you might need assistance.
+Check in with those who may need your support during days of extreme heat.

 - Monitor the weather forecast and the Bureau of Meteorology Heatwave warnings online or via the Bureau’s app.
 Subscribe to receive Department of Health heat health warnings.